 The Most Important Thing You Will See in Your Whole Life

-Basically, it was a passion play, one particularly gratuitous for bloodshed and violence and accompanied by that peculiar brand of Christian music that manages to be both cloying and over reaching.
-For those receptive to such dramas, this one didn’t lack for earnestness, even if the spectacle of scourging a man into a bloody pulp before a rapt audience of white hairs in sunglasses on a Thursday afternoon in Orlando seemed a bit incongruous.
+Basically, it was a passion play, one particularly gratuitous for bloodshed and violence and accompanied by that peculiar brand of Christian music that manages to be both cloying and over reaching at the same time.
+For those receptive to such dramas, this one didn’t lack for earnestness, even if the spectacle of scourging a man into a bloody pulp before a rapt audience of blue hairs in sunglasses on a Thursday afternoon in Orlando seemed a bit incongruous.

-When the stone was rolled away from the tomb and the actors jubilantly declared, “He is risen!” the audience cheered and whistled like Jesus had just hit a home run.
-At the end, Jesus popped up from behind a faux boulder and cried, “I am alive!” to which everyone applauded.
-A pounding soul version of “The Halleluah Chorus” poured out of the speakers as the audience filed out.
+When the stone was rolled away from the tomb and the actors jubilantly cried, “He is risen!” the audience cheered and whistled like Jesus had hit a home run.
+At the climax, Jesus popped up from behind a faux boulder and cried, “I am alive!” to which everyone roared.
+A pounding soul version of “The Halleluah Chorus” poured out of the speakers as the audience filed out of the amphitheater.